 These bush clad ranges with streams, waterfalls and magnificent vistas offer a natural playground less than an hours drive from Auckland.
 The park is the largest native forest in the Auckland region.
 Enjoy a family outing to the Hunua Falls with picnic areas and a variety of walks.
+Swimming at the falls is not recommended.
 The following form part of the Hunua Ranges:

 Travel south on State Highway 1 and take the Papakura exit.
 Follow Beach Road across Great South Road and along Settlement Road.
 Turn right by Edmund Hillary School into Hunua Road.
 Follow Hunua Road through the Hunua Gorge to the Hunua village.